Lysimachia arvensis: In literature

 Scarlet pimpernel (anicham in Tamil) is one of the two flowers mentioned in the Tirukkural.

 The Scarlet Pimpernel is the alias of Sir Percy Blakeney in the novel of the same name by Baroness Emma Orczy and its numerous film and musical adaptations.

-The fictional flower Elanor is said to be a little enlarged version of pimpernel, according to one of J. R. R. Tolkien's letters.
-The flower appears in The Lord of the Rings: Fellowship of the Ring, The Lord of the Rings: Return of the King, and in Unfinished Tales.
+The fictional flower elanor is said to be a little enlarged version of pimpernel, according to one of J. R. R. Tolkien's letters.
+The flower elanor appears in The Lord of the Rings: Fellowship of the Ring, The Lord of the Rings: Return of the King, and in Unfinished Tales.